k4sh4n1/research/proposal.md

 ## Proposed research

-Adapt structural analysis methodologies to financial data.
+The structural analysis methodologies are adapted to financial data.

 ## Preliminary result

-A simple example of using ? analysis on stock prices.
+A simple example of using ? analysis on stock prices will be presented.

 ## Expected contribution

-New class of models for financial market analysis are expected.
+New class of models for financial market analysis will be presented.
 The model validation can be done by:

 * Back-testing using historic market data
 * Online testing using real-time market data

 The new models will be applied to practical trading of financial markets.

+## Disclaimer

+There is no guarantee that this research won't fail.